Jivnesh/ISCLS-19/README.md

 These features can be downloaded from [here](https://drive.google.com/file/d/1N-xI7UZImp_C8eSktQ94dagsUQpDZdrd/view?usp=sharing)

+Make sure these features are placed in path : data/fast_text_features

 ## Sample data
 There are four classes.
 They are represented by integer mapping: Avyaibhav(0), Bahuvrihi(1), Dvandva(2), Tatpurush(3)